2019 in ONE Championship: ONE Championship: Clash of Legends

-ONE Championship: Clash of Legends (also known as ONE Championship 87) was a Combat sport event held by ONE Championship on February 16, 2019, at the IMPACT Arena in Bangkok, Thailand.
+ONE Championship: Clash of Legends (also known as ONE Championship 87) was a combat sport event held by ONE Championship on February 16, 2019, at the IMPACT Arena in Bangkok, Thailand.

 Background

-This event features a title fight between Nong-O Gaiyanghadao and Han Zi Hao for the inaugural ONE Muay Thai Bantamweight Championship as ONE: Clash of Legends headliner.
+This event featured a title fight between Nong-O Gaiyanghadao and Han Zi Hao for the inaugural ONE Muay Thai Bantamweight Championship as ONE: Clash of Legends headliner.